TagoreJ/Youtube-Video-Downloader-GUI/README.md

 **Tagore**
 📌 Aspiring Company Secretary & MBA Student
 📌 Passionate about tech, finance, and business research
-📌 Connect with me on [LinkedIn](https://www.linkedin.com/in/your-profile)
+📌 Connect with me on [LinkedIn](https://www.linkedin.com/in/tagorej)

 ---

 💡 If you like this project, don't forget to ⭐ star the repo! 😊
 ```

-Replace `"your-username"` with your GitHub username and update your LinkedIn profile link if needed. 🚀